Skip to main content

 Scope and Content

-This collection contains original comic books published by the Editorial Pablo de La Torriente, in la Havana, Cuba.
-The collection includes copies of ¡Aventuras!, Historietas, Comicos,Zunzún,Chico Taino,Clo-Tilde, Muñequitos, and Pablo, as well as two special editions:Cuando Ché era Ernestito, and A Vuelta de Página.
-Cuando Ché era Ernestito is dedicated to Guevara’s childhood and early years.
-The book contains family photos, including photographs with his mother at three months old, anecdotes, reminiscences about Guevara from his father, and many more details about Guevara’s upbringing and family life.A Vuelta de Página, dedicated to Ubaldo Ceballos López, a Cuban artist, painter, and illustrator, features several of his stories, including multiple issues ofJuan Montes el Guerrillero, and the complete version ofDe Mortius.Muñequitos and Zunzún were publications for children and contain a variety of stories and educational activities.
+The collection includes Cuban books published by the Editorial Pablo de La Torriente of Havana, Cuba.
+Some of the Cuban comics include copies of ¡Aventuras!, Historietas, Cómicos,Zunzún,Chico Taíno,Clo-Tilde, Muñequitos, and Pablo, as well as two special editions:Cuando Che era Ernestito, and A Vuelta de Página.
+Cuando Che era Ernestito is dedicated to Guevara’s childhood years.
+The book contains family photos, including photographs with his mother when he was three months old, anecdotes, reminiscences about Guevara from his father, and many more details about Guevara’s upbringing and family life.A Vuelta de Página, dedicated to Ubaldo Ceballos López, a Cuban artist, painter, and illustrator, features several of his stories, including multiple issues ofJuan Montes el Guerrillero, and the complete version ofDe Mortius.Muñequitos and Zunzún were publications for children and contain a variety of stories and educational activities.

 Dates